Riiskits/new-riiskit-proposal/README.md

 # The plugin

-The plugin is responsible for *all* functionality derectly related to Riiskit. this includes.
+The plugin is responsible for *all* functionality directly related to Riiskit. this includes.

 1. Reading the config file